erik-norlin/Fourier-Neural-Operator/README.md

-The original code for this paper can be found on [Zongyi Li's GitHub repository.](https://github.com/ixScience/fourier_neural_operator/tree/master)
+The original code for this paper can be found on [ixScience's GitHub repository.](https://github.com/ixScience/fourier_neural_operator/tree/master)

 ### What the project does ###
 The program allows one to ...